CodingGoddess101/legend-task-manager/README.md

 Legend systems has the right to view the app I created and determine whether my capabilities as a 10x Software Developer specialized in the Web development(MERN Stack), are of great value to them.

-Designed, Developed and git flow committed by CodingGoddes101.
+Designed, Developed and Git Flow committed by CodingGoddes101.

 Please ensure the follwong libraries and frameworks are installed so you may smoothly run the app on your machine.